 - Tightness in the chest

-You’ll appreciate the expertise of UNC Children’s physicians and technologists who specialize in evaluating children for asthma.
+You’ll appreciate the individualized care and education and the expertise of UNC Children’s physicians and technologists who specialize in evaluating children for asthma.
 At your first appointment, we’ll ask for a medical history, perform a physical exam, and conduct some noninvasive breathing tests.

 During the breathing tests—called pulmonary function tests—your child will be asked to blow hard into a long tube attached to a computer.
 Our pulmonary function laboratory offers a full range of tests, including: